 Cinnamon tops the list of most widely consumed spices the world over.
 It gained popularity not only for the rich, aromatic flavor it adds to all manner of recipes but also for its potential to mitigate an abundance of health issues.
-Professionals seem encouraged, so perhaps we should pay attention to what fills our medicine cabinet as well as our pantry!
+Professionals seem encouraged, so perhaps this is a spice worth recommending to our personal training clients?
+Read on!

 Cinnamon has received much attention in the world of natural healing over the years, and the list of ailments it claims to help certainly seems enticing.
 Long touted as an ideal substance for mitigating blood sugar levels by reducing insulin resistance in individuals living with well-controlled Type 2 diabetes, cinnamon’s uses in the medical world extend to include everything from warding off colorectal cancer to fungal infections and inflammation.
 A relatively new area of research focuses on cinnamon as a potential tool in overcoming learning disabilities.